assamite/creamas/docs/source/overview.rst

 <https://en.wikipedia.org/wiki/Computational_creativity>`_.
 Creamas is built
-on top of `aiomas <http://aiomas.readthedocs.org/en/latest/>`_, which provides a communication route (RPC) between agents and the basic agent and container (environment) implementations.
+on top of `aiomas <http://aiomas.readthedocs.org/en/latest/>`_, which provides a communication route (RPC) between agents and the basic agent and container implementations.

 Agents And Environments
 -----------------------

-Agents in Creamas focus on building artifacts and evaluating them.
-Each agent belongs to an environment, which also serves as a communication route between agents.
-Environment can also hold other information shared by all agents, or, e.g. provide means for the agents to communicate with nearby agents in a 3D-space.
+Agents (:class:`~creamas.CreativeAgent`) in Creamas focus on building artifacts and evaluating them.
+Each agent belongs to :class:`~creamas.Environment`, which also serves as a communication route between the agents.
+Environment can also hold other information shared by all agents, or, e.g. provide means for the agents to communicate with nearby agents in a 2D-grid.
 Agents are created by giving the environment as an initialization parameter.

 .. code-block:: python